 Aside from what’s been mentioned above, you should be well-versed in the types of medications that should be avoided in the elderly, scope out any signs of depression with the Geriatric Depression Scale (GDS), how to approach patients with dementia, and how to relay information to a patient’s family.

 Often times you may find yourself in a situation where the patient has been placed under DoLS and/or has given power of attorney to a family member/friend.
 In these cases, you will need to explain why the patient has been put under a DoLS and what that would entail.

 In 1965, Bernard Isaacs coined the term ‘geriatric giants’.
 Professor Isaacs named these ‘giants’ as immobility, instability, incontinence, and impaired intellect/memory.

 These ‘giants’ have changed over the past 50 years.
 The understanding of ‘modern geriatric giants’ has evolved to further encompass four new syndromes.
 They are frailty, sarcopenia, the anorexia of ageing, and cognitive impairment.

 What is a DoLS?

-As mention before, DoLS stands for the deprivation of liberty safeguards.
-Now what does that exactly mean?
+As mentioned before, DoLS stands for the deprivation of liberty safeguards.
+Now, what does that exactly mean?
 As a patient, and a person, we are afforded autonomy and the capacity to do as we please in regards to our care.
 We can opt to not continue treatment and self-discharge.
 We can refuse certain medications and procedures.
-This is all granted that we are deemed to have mental capacity to do this.
+This is all granted that we are deemed to have the mental capacity to do this.